Visiting a Basque cider house and having a true Basque cider house experience is a must-do for curious food lovers.

 This may sound impossible, but cider houses in this region of Spain didn’t use to serve food at all.
 The Sagardotegia originated in the 11th century as places where people would come to taste the year’s cider, and since they preferred not to drink on an empty stomach, they’d bring food to prepare there.
 Over the years members of Northern Spain’s many gastronomic societies would go as a group, and cooking at the cider house became the norm.

-That evolved somewhere along the lines to having the cider house prepare a set menu that people nowadays pay between 25€ and 30€ to enjoy, along with all you can drink cider.
+That evolved somewhere along the line to having the cider house prepare a set menu that people nowadays pay between 25€ and 30€ to enjoy, along with all you can drink cider.

 It is also worth pointing out that the cider we are talking about is totally different than the hard cider found in most countries.
-It is called natural cider in Spanish, because it isn’t sparkling.
+It is called natural cider in Spanish because it isn’t sparkling or sweetened.
 Despite not being carbonated, the pouring technique does aerate the cider and gives it a bit of effervescence.
 The alcohol content is usually between four and six percent, so it is very easy to drink!

 Instead, you simply take your glass and approach your barrel of choice.
 It is best to go in a team, as you want to start to serve yourself with your cider glass as low as possible– almost touching the floor.
 Your partner can turn on the tap, as you slowly raise your glass towards the barrel.
 When you have about five ounces inside your glass your partner takes over with his glass, trying not to waste any cider.
 Your cider should have aerated and have a bit of foam, and you should drink it fast!